Facts About Rats You May Not Know

 3. Rats and Mice are Omnivores

 While they often prefer meat, they will eat grains, sweets, and vegetation.
-A ready supply of trash means rats love large cities.
+A ready supply of trash means rats love large cities like rats in Seattle.
 Lacking easy food sources, they are eager to enter homes and scavenge.

 4. Prolific Breeders